CONDUCTING HEALTH PSYCHOLOGY RESEARCH - 2017/8

 Prerequisites / Co-requisites

-This module aims to provide students with advanced knowledge and understanding of methods, theory and practice in different types of assessment techniques used in Health Psychology research in accordance with requirements (stage 1) of the British Psychological Society's Division of Health Psychology accreditation criteriqa that are prerequisite for Chartered Health Status.
-These requirements include applications to the Measurement Issues measurement of process, measurement of outcome, individual differences and health-related quality of life.
-To prepare students to conduct research in an ethically and technically rigorous and practical manner.
+This module aims to provide students with advanced knowledge and understanding of methods, theory and practice in different types of assessment techniques used in Health Psychology research in accordance with requirements (stage 1) of the British Psychological Society's Division of Health Psychology accreditation criteria.
+This module addresses the following curriculum areas: research and research methods, contexts and perspectives in health psychology, physiological and psychosomatic disease processes, health-related behavior and cognitions, interventions and measurement issues.
+This module will help to prepare students to conduct research in an ethically and technically rigorous and practical manner.

 Introduce students to a variety of approaches used in health psychology research